plusmobileapps/kscript-action/README.md

 Default value: `'1.4.31'`

+### `fail-on-failure`

+Set to `'false'` to not fail the process if a unit test were to fail and a unit test parser is to be used such as the [JUnit report Github action](https://github.com/marketplace/actions/junit-report-action).

+Default value: 'true'

 ## Example usage

 The kscript-action depends on the [actions/checkout](https://github.com/actions/checkout) as this will checkout out your project into a repository the script is looking for to run the tests from.